 2. Well-Developed Academics

-Academics are in place from the moment of a school’s founding, but they are molded and perfected over time to truly challenge children to become well-informed world inquirers.
+Academics are in place from the moment of a school’s founding, but they are molded and perfected over time to truly challenge a child to become well-informed world inquirers.

 To illustrate our point further, let's take the founding of IST.
 IST opened its doors as the first international school in East Africa in 1963.
-The school provided an exceptional learning facility for the 305 students, but it wasn’t until 1983 - 20 years after IST’s commencement - that the International Baccalaureate (IB) Programme was introduced.
+The school provided an exceptional learning facility for the 305 students and as the school grew, so did its educational philosophy.
+In 1983, the International Baccalaureate (IB) Programme was introduced.
 It has since become the main diploma programme at IST.

 Through years of perfecting, the IB Curriculum is balanced in a way that allows students to not only learn, but also demonstrate their learning.
 It is a programme that aids students in honing both an understanding and skills in ways that relate to more than one branch of knowledge.